Introduction: NBFC Registration in India

 NBFC Registration: Application

 The company will then download an appropriate application form from the given website, fill it out, and submit it.
 Thereafter the company would be required to indicate the regional office’s correct name.
 A reference number would then be generated.
-Application’s status can then be checked by the company.
+The application’s status can then be checked by the company.

 NBFC Registration: Required documents